PART IRelease of Information (continued)

 (a) prescribing the form of an application for the release of information under this Part and the information that must be contained therein;

-(a.1) prescribing the manner in which an application for the searching of information banks and the release of information under this Part may be made;
+(a.1) prescribing the time and manner in which an application for the searching of information banks and the release of information under this Part may be made;

 (b) designating, for the purposes of section 15, the information banks that may be searched under this Part;

-(c) setting out the manner in which searches for information under this Part are to be conducted;
+(c) setting out the time and manner in which searches for information under this Part are to be conducted;

 (d) prescribing the conditions under which information may be released under section 18 by one information bank director to the other information bank director;